 “Self-driving is happening,” Urtasun said.
 “The technology is ready now.
 Over the next few years we will see deployment truly at scale, enabling safer, more efficient, and sustainable transportation.
 At Waabi, we’re excited to be at the forefront of this movement.”

-Urtasun declined to share when or where Waabi and Uber plan to deploy these robotaxis, or further details regarding the size of Uber’s potential future investment and the nature of the milestones necessary to unlock it.
+Urtasun said that consumers want robotaxis and argued that the hardware and Waabi’s tech is up to the task, but she declined to share when or where Waabi and Uber plan to deploy these vehicles, or the nature of the milestones necessary to unlock Uber’s potential $250-million USD future investment.

 In a statement, Uber CEO Dara Khosrowshahi described Waabi’s move into robotaxis as “an important milestone for their team and the AV industry more broadly,” adding, “We’re very excited to deepen our partnership with Waabi as they significantly scale their physical AI platform and enter a new phase of an already remarkable journey.”